samerlahoud/tutorial-lpwan-iot/WPMC-19/perf-evaluation.md

 - We consider a similar evaluation scenario as for LoRaWAN

-- The uplink SINR for each device $i$ and each transmission format $t$
+- The uplink SINR for each device $i$ and each transmission format $t$ is given by:
 $$SINR(i,t) = P_{TX} + G_{system} - L_{system} - L_{channel}(i) - \beta(i) L_{penetration} - N(t) - IF$$

   - $P_{Tx} = 23$ dBm